rafska/Awesome-local-LLM/README.md

 ## Tools

 - [void](https://github.com/voideditor/void) - an open-source Cursor alternative, use AI agents on your codebase, checkpoint and visualize changes, and bring any model or host locally
+- [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - a powerful platform that allows you to create, deploy, and manage continuous AI agents that automate complex workflows
+- [SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - an open-source framework to build, manage and run useful Autonomous AI Agents
 - [Context7 MCP Server](https://github.com/upstash/context7) - up-to-date code documentation for LLMs and AI code editors
 - [Playwright MCP server](https://github.com/microsoft/playwright-mcp) - an MCP server that provides browser automation capabilities using Playwright
 - [augmentoolkit](https://github.com/e-p-armstrong/augmentoolkit) - train an open-source LLM on new facts